List of Wheaton Thunder head football coaches

-The Wheaton Thunder football program is a college football team that represents Wheaton College in the College Conference of Illinois and Wisconsin, a part of the Division III (NCAA).
-The team has had 23 head coaches since its first recorded football game in 1900.
-The current coach is Jesse Scott who first took the position for the 2021 season.
+The Wheaton Thunder football program is a college football team that represents Wheaton College as a member of the College Conference of Illinois and Wisconsin CCIW) at the NCAA Division III level.
+The team has had 22 head coaches since its first recorded game in 1900.
+The team's current coach is Jesse Scott. who took the position in 2020.